webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 The last part `multisample` we need if we're drawing to a multi-sampled destination texture.
 I put that in here because by default, WebGL will use a multi sampled texture for the canvas.
-To emulate that requires adding a `multisample` property. `presentationFormat` and `canvasInfo.sampleCount` areß something we'll below.
-Similarly
+To emulate that requires adding a `multisample` property. `presentationFormat` and `canvasInfo.sampleCount` are something we'll cover below.

 ### Preparing to draw